 Seizure of a Vehicle for Forfeiture

-What happens with law enforcement officers seize your car, truck, SUV, van, motorcycle, or aircraft after alleging it was used as an instrumentality in the commission of a felony under state or federal law?
+What happens if law enforcement officers seize your car, truck, SUV, van, motorcycle, or aircraft after alleging it was used as an instrumentality in the commission of a felony under state or federal law?

 Florida law prohibits using a motor vehicle for transporting, carrying, or conveying any contraband article in, upon, or by means of any property, motor vehicle, or aircraft, under Section 932.702 of the Florida Statutes.

-For this reason, law enforcement officers sometimes seize a motor vehicle for forfeiture claiming that it was unlawfully used to facilitate the “transportation, carriage, conveyance, concealment, receipt, possession, purchase, sale, barter, exchange, or giving away of any contraband article” as described in Section 932.702, Fla.
+For this reason, law enforcement officers sometimes seize a motor vehicle for forfeiture, claiming that it was unlawfully used to facilitate the “transportation, carriage, conveyance, concealment, receipt, possession, purchase, sale, barter, exchange, or giving away of any contraband article” as described in Section 932.702, Fla.
 Stat.

 Attorneys for Vehicle Seizures in Florida